Common Caregiver Questions and Concerns about G-tubes

 How is a G-tube Placed

-Typically, placement requires two small incisions.
-The first is through the belly button, which allows the surgeon to use a camera to visualize the stomach.
-Another small incision is placed in the left upper abdomen over the stomach, through which the surgeon grasps the stomach, places stitches to hold it to the abdominal wall, and inserts the tube.
+The tube is typically placed in the left upper abdomen over the stomach.
 After the tube is placed, a balloon at the tip of the tube is inflated with water to ensure the tube remains securely inside the stomach.
-The plastic button sits on the skin outside the body and removable tubing can then be attached to give fluids or nutrition directly into the stomach or to allow contents from the stomach to drain.
+A plastic button sits on the skin outside the body and removable tubing can then be attached to give fluids or nutrition directly into the stomach or to allow contents from the stomach to drain.

 Field is required!